Revealing the Geometrical and Vibrational Properties of the Defects Driving the Boson Peak

-We numerically investigate the vibrational properties of two- and three-dimensional systems of polydisperse particles interacting via a Lennard-Jones-like potential $U(r_{ij},x_c)$ which vanishes with its first two derivatives at $x_c \sigma$, $\sigma$ being the average particle diameter~\cite{dauchotPotential,chattoraj2020role}.
-We provide details in Methods.
-Previous works have shown that $x_c$, which controls the extension of the attractive well, influences the system's relaxation dynamics~\cite{chattoraj2020role} and the mechanical response~\cite{dauchotPotential, gonzalez2020mechanical, gonzalez2020mechanical2, Zheng2021}.
-We simulate $N=256k$ particle systems in square or cubic simulation boxes with periodic boundary conditions at fixed interparticle spacing $a_0 = \rho^{-1/d}\simeq 0.977$.
-We generate amorphous solid configurations by minimizing, via conjugate gradient, the energy of systems in thermal equilibrium in the NVT ensemble at $T=4.0\epsilon$, above the glass transition temperature for the considered $x_c$ values~\cite{chattoraj2020role}.
+We numerically investigate the vibrational properties of two- and three-dimensional systems of polydisperse particles interacting via a Lennard-Jones-like potential $U(r_{ij},x_c)$ which vanishes with its first two derivatives at $x_c \sigma$, $\sigma$ being the average particle diameter of the interacting particles~\cite{dauchotPotential,chattoraj2020role}.
+Previous works have shown that $x_c$, which controls the extension of the attractive well, influences the system's relaxation dynamics~\cite{chattoraj2020role} and the mechanical response~\cite{dauchotPotential, gonzalez2020mechanical, gonzalez2020mechanical2, Zheng2021}. { We simulate systems with $N=32k$ particles - which are enough for finite size systems to be negligible at the boson peak frequency \cite{Shintani2008,tanakaPRR,lerner2023boson} - in square or cubic simulation boxes with periodic boundary conditions at fixed interparticle spacing $a_0 = \rho^{-1/D}\simeq 0.977$. } We generate amorphous solid configurations by minimizing, via conjugate gradient, the energy of systems in thermal equilibrium in the NVT ensemble at $T=4.0\epsilon$, above the glass transition temperature for the considered $x_c$ values~\cite{chattoraj2020role}.
 All data presented below are averaged over $200$ configurations at each $x_c$.
+We provide details on the model, the numerical procedures, and the $x_c$ dependence of the vibrational model in Appendix B.